 The new PPIA Program includes all Sloan, Woodrow Wilson, IIPP and PPIA Fellows in its community of over 5,000 alumni and is committed to sustaining those relationships and providing ongoing support for them.

-Associate Dean of Student Success and Engagement, Professor, Steven J. Green School of Public Affairs, Florida International University
+Associate Dean for Student Success & Engagement, Teaching Professor, Steven J. Green School of International and Public Affairs

 Sophal Ear (chair, 2023-2024)